egnimos/Django-Rest_Practice/README.md

 #hello guys

-##Today we will learn how to use serializers and view sets
+##Today we will learn how to use Request and Responses and Class based view
 ###so lets get started :)
 ### You can find this code on github link you can check the description box
 ### please like and subscribe my channel, in future we will be adding the valuable content